Updated: May 29

 How to teach the child to cope with losing?

-Always start with one to one short session and play a simple game for example: throwing the bin bag into the empty bucket, skittles, Pop up Pirate, etc. It would be great if you will choose the game that not excites the child very much.
+Always start with a one-on-one short session and play a simple game, for example: throwing the bin bag into the empty bucket, skittles, Pop up Pirate, etc. It would be great if you would choose a game that does not excite the child very much.
 So, it will be easier to model the response.
-When the child masters the skills with you then it will be time to generalise (a different place or different adult).
-After that, you can introduce another child and from that progress to a small group of 3-4 children before expecting from the child to cope with this skill in the classroom or the playground.
+When the child masters the skills with you, then it will be time to generalise (a different place or different adult).
+After that, you can introduce another child and, from that, progress to a small group of 3-4 children before expecting the child to cope with this skill in the classroom or the playground.

-Allow the student to win 2-3 times so you can model the things that we say when we, not winners such as: “Well done, I will get you next time”; “I lost, that was fun, let’s play again”; “I lost again, I’m disappointed but I will do my best to win so let’s play”.
+Allow the student to win 2-3 times so you can model the things that we say when we, are not winners, such as: “Well done, I will get you next time”; “I lost, that was fun, let’s play again”; “I lost again, I’m disappointed, but I will do my best to win so let’s play”.

-You can ask the child what level he would like to play: Easy (you have a fair chance of winning), Difficult (winning is not easy so you may lose) or Hard (you more likely to lose) and prepare necessary visual support.
-Nowadays, children are familiar with this concept as they play plenty of computer games so they will understand what to expect.
+You can ask the child what level he would like to play: Easy (you have a fair chance of winning), Difficult (winning is not easy, so you may lose) or Hard (you are more likely to lose), and prepare necessary visual support.
+Nowadays, children are familiar with this concept as they play plenty of computer games, so they will understand what to expect.

-Reinforce and praise each time when the child stays calm or use visual prompts to help him to accept that s/he didn’t win.
-Ignore temper tantrum (if occurs in a form of crying, shouting, stomping his feet or throwing himself onto the floor).
+Reinforce and praise each time the child stays calm or use visual prompts to help him accept that s/he didn’t win.
+Ignore temper tantrums (if it occurs in the form of crying, shouting, stomping his feet or throwing himself onto the floor).

-At first, it may make the tantrum worse but eventually, your child will grow bored when he sees he doesn’t have an audience.
+At first, it may make the tantrum worse, but eventually, your child will grow bored when he sees he doesn’t have an audience.
 Avoid looking at the child and limit talking.
-As soon as he is calm, give him positive attention and two choices (play the game again or do something else).
+When calm, give him positive attention and two choices (play the game again or do something else).

-Reflect on the child’s feelings and model the right response.
+Reflect on the child’s feelings and model the correct response.
 Practice the responses.

-Support the whole process with the social story– which is the way of illustrating facts around the concept of losing the game and give the child potential tools to cope with the disappointment by teaching them new positive responses to the situation for example: what to say, request break, ask to stop playing, ask to play the easy level of the game, square breathing, etc.
+Support the whole process with the social story– which is the way of illustrating facts around the concept of losing the game and giving the child potential tools to cope with the disappointment by teaching them new positive responses to the situation, for example: what to say, request break, ask to stop playing, ask to play the easy level of the game, square breathing, etc.

-Alternatively, to the social story, you may watch some children movies about winning and losing or you can use real video case studies from your school.
+Alternatively, to the social story, you may watch some children's movies about winning and losing, or you can use real video case studies from your school.

 Why is it important to teach children to cope with losing?